 The road to the summit is unpaved.
 It’s called National Highway 1 (NH1).
 It’s a spectacular mountain road pass, with stunning views and heart-stopping moments.
 Located within the Himalayas mountain range, the long and winding road offers hell of an experience which challenges you and puts your riding skills to test.

 The pass, also known as Zojila or Zoji La, sits on the way from Baltal and Matayen.
 The winding road is 25.8 km long.
 It’s so narrow that a car can fit through and heavy vehicles find difficult to manoeuvre due to incline and narrow road width.
 The drive is a bit nerve wrecking.
 Not an easy drive.
 The pass links Amid Leh in the Western Himalayan Mountain Ranges and Srinagar and provides an important link between Ladakh and Kashmir.

 As always, check road conditions before departing.
 In any case, driving 4WD is recommended due to uneven surface.
 The Zozila Pass is frequently named as the entrance to Ladakh in Jammu and Kashmir.
-Lying at an elevation of 3,528 meters, the pass is situated in the principal Himalayan Mountain Range on the Srinagar-Leh Highway or National Highway 1D.
+The pass is situated in the principal Himalayan Mountain Range on the Srinagar-Leh Highway or National Highway 1D.
 The Zozila Pass is considered as one of the riskiest passes in this area.
 During and after a storm the road may be impassable, even with a four-wheel-drive vehicle and can easily get muddy if it rains making it challenging to get through.
-The zone xperiences high winds and heavy snowfall, which render it impassable for much of the winter.
+The zone experiences high winds and heavy snowfall, which render it impassable for much of the winter.
 Even when the sun is shining, the roads are narrow, the drops are steep and there's no barrier between you and the abyss.